blrobin2/blrobin2.github.io/_posts/2025-09-08-village-of-the-damned.md

 Suddenly, they see a cow in the pasture come to.
 Then, the folks in the bus pour out, woozy but conscious.
 Alan crosses the line to assist the officer who is awakening.
 What happened to them during these past couple of hours?

 The movie unfolds in that steady, old British horror kind of way — each moment given enough time to convey what it can without rushing to get to any part.
-I love that, but I know some folks will find it slow-going, especially if you already know the story (either through the <a href="https://boxd.it/6vpleb">Carpenter remake</a> or the <a href="https://youtu.be/pAJPf-I7PkM">Simpsons episode</a>).
+I love that, but I know some folks will find it slow-going, especially if you already know the story (either through the <a href="https://boxd.it/6vpleb">Carpenter remake</a> or the <a href="https://youtu.be/pAJPf-I7PkM" target="_blank" rel="noopener">Simpsons episode</a>).

 We also get that 50s-grade misogyny, as all the women are emotional and the men are rational.
 No surprise, given the times, but it's noticeable.
 George Sanders' tone makes every line out of his mouth sound like mansplaining.
 Slap a woman to break her out of her hysterics and whatnot.
 And, despite being about a small village, it still manages to throw in some racism against indigenous folks.